Jorge Polanco Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Jorge Polanco (.381 on-base percentage in past 10 games, 62 points above season-long percentage), battle starting pitcher Dane Dunning and the Texas Rangers at Target Field, Friday at 8:10 PM ET.
+The Minnesota Twins, including Jorge Polanco (.405 on-base percentage in past 10 games, 80 points above season-long percentage), take on starter Max Scherzer and the Texas Rangers at Target Field, Saturday at 7:15 PM ET.

 Jorge Polanco Game Info & Props vs. the Rangers